 According to eMarketer, aggregate spending on digital media exceeded aggregate spending on offline media in the U.S. for the first time in 2019.
-Industry spending on digital media is projected by eMarketer to have exceeded \$142 billion in 2020, representing approximately 61% of total media spend in the U.S., and to grow at a compound annual rate of 14.3% through 2024.
-Of this total media spend, the predominant component is expected to represent media spend on mobile platforms, which is also anticipated to represent the fastest growing segment of U.S. media spend from 2020 through 2024, according to eMarketer.
-Further, according to the Interactive Advertising Bureau ("IAB"), performance-based advertising is the predominant industry pricing model, accounting for 63% of total U.S. digital advertising spending in 2019.
+Industry spending on digital media is projected by eMarketer to have exceeded \$211 billion in 2021, representing approximately 67% of total media spend in the U.S., and to grow at a compound annual rate of 10.5% through 2025.
+Of this total media spend, the predominant component is expected to represent media spend on mobile platforms with a growing demand on advertising video that's projected to grow from 127.7 million to 164.0 million viewers in 2025, according to eMarketer.
+Further, according to a recent study by McKinsey, investments in data-driven marketing solutions will triple from \$900 million in 2018 to \$2.6 billion in 2022.

-According to the Winterberry Group, marketers spent approximately \$22 billion on data and related services and solutions in 2020 in the U.S., with the amount spent on digital data and services up approximately 7% over 2019 and exceeding amounts spent on offline data.
+According to the Winterberry Group, marketers spent approximately \$29 billion on data and related services and solutions in 2021 in the U.S., data-related tactics as a percentage of total media spend will grow from 11.6% in 2021 to 12.3% in 2022.
 Further, marketers are increasing their focus and spend on recognizing consumer identities and tracking consumer behaviors across channels and devices, rather than simply targeting their advertising based on anonymized online behaviors.